suriing/suriingBot2/README.md

-# Discord.py bot with commands extension
+# Discord.py bot with slash command and context menu

-Basic template for a discord bot with the commands extension and [cogs](https://discordpy.readthedocs.io/en/latest/ext/commands/cogs.html)

 ### Pre-Setup